Sean1783/CS4200_Project_1/README.md

 Max search depth: 20
 ```

 Below is the default target state for the search.
-This configuration can be changed via the target_state_config variable  main.py.
+This configuration can be changed via the target_state_config variable in main.py.
 ```
 0 1 2
 3 4 5